Wilms' tumour in children

 In most children, the causes of Wilms' tumour are unknown.
 Very rarely, people who develop Wilms' tumour have other specific conditions which are present at birth (congenital malformations).
 These include the lack of an iris in the eye (aniridia), abnormalities of the genitals, and a condition where one side of the body is slightly larger than the other (hemihypertrophy).

 In 1 in 100 people with Wilms' tumour, another family member will also have Wilms' tumour.
+However, genetic factors only account for a small number of children with kidney cancer.

 Signs and symptoms of Wilms’ tumourBack to top

 The most common symptom is a swollen abdomen, which is usually painless.
 Sometimes a parent or carer may feel a lump in the abdomen which can be quite large.
 Occasionally, the tumour may bleed slightly and this can irritate the kidney and may be painful.
-There may be blood in your child's urine, or their blood pressure may be raised.
-The child may also have a high temperature (fever), upset stomach, weight loss or a lack of appetite.
+There may be blood in your child’s urine, or their blood pressure may be raised.
+The child may feel tired, and also have a high temperature (fever), upset stomach, weight loss or a lack of appetite.

 How Wilm’s tumour is diagnosedBack to top